COMPANY: BIRD CONSTRUCTION INC.

 Adjusted Earnings and Adjusted EBITDA are reconciled as follows:

 This news release contains forward-looking statements and information ("forward-looking statements") within the meaning of applicable Canadian securities laws.
 The forward-looking statements contained in this news release are based on the expectations, estimates and projections of management of Bird as of the date of this news release unless otherwise stated.
 The use of any of the words "believe", "expect", "anticipate", "contemplate", "target", "plan", "intend", "continue", "may", "will", "should" and similar expressions are intended to identify forward-looking statements and information.
-More particularly and without limitation, this news release contains forward-looking statements concerning: anticipated financial performance; anticipated synergies; the plans and strategic priorities of the Company; and with respect to Bird’s share of the project value for certain joint venture projects.
+More particularly and without limitation, this news release contains forward-looking statements concerning: anticipated financial performance; the future performance of acquired entities; the outlook for 2023; expectations with respect to anticipated revenue growth, growth in earnings per share and adjusted EBITDA in 2023 and margin improvements; the ability to capitalize on new and emerging opportunities; the ability to realize on the Company’s bid pipeline; and with respect to Bird’s ability to convert Pending Backlog to Backlog and the timing of conversions.

 The forward-looking statements contained in this news release are made as of the date hereof and the Company undertakes no obligation to update publicly or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as, and to the extent required by applicable securities laws.